 My colleagues at Giving Compass know that my blood boils when I think about well-intentioned generosity that is wasted on organizations that are ineffective.
-Last year, Attorney General Jeff Sessions put the Drug Abuse Resistance Education (DARE) back in the news, and that’s not good news.
+In 2016, Attorney General Jeff Sessions put the Drug Abuse Resistance Education (DARE) back in the news, and that’s not good news.

 The AG spoke at DARE’s annual training conference in 2017, where he noted that, “DARE is …the best remembered anti-drug program today … We know it worked before and we can make it work again.”
 Unfortunately, he’s got it wrong.
 What we know from research and evidence is that DARE did NOT work, and in some cases, it actually did harm.

-- CONNECT – Join a Giving Circle: If you have some time and want to learn about philanthropy while giving, consider joining a giving circle or collaborative.
+- CONNECT: Join a giving circle.
+If you have some time and want to learn about philanthropy while giving, consider joining a giving circle or collaborative.
 This is a great way to meet others who care about the same things or places you do, while also learning together.
-You can find many great giving circles by searching our site.

-- TAKE ACTION – Feel Free to be a Free-Rider; there are great Giving Funds and Expert donors to partners with: If you don’t have the time to learn about the organization, or don’t feel comfortable assessing the quality of an organization’s work, there is no shame in being a “free-rider” and piggybacking on someone else’s due diligence.
+- TAKE ACTION: Feel free to be a free rider.
+If you don’t have the time to learn about the organization, or don’t feel comfortable assessing the quality of an organization’s work, there is no shame in being a “free-rider” and piggybacking on someone else’s due diligence.
 Consider pooling your money in a fund managed by someone with expertise in the area you care about who is sourcing and doing proper due diligence on quality opportunities on that issue.
 We feature issue funds on Giving Compass (a few are up and we’re adding more soon).
 You also can look to a funder you admire and trust, to see where they are giving.
 If it is a foundation, these data are often shared on the foundation’s website.
 You also can go to Guidestar or Charity Navigator and look at the foundation’s 990-PF tax return — inside the return, you can see each and every grant it awarded.

 Original contribution by Stephanie Fuerstner Gillis, Strategy Advisor for Giving Compass and Senior Advisor for the Impact-Driven Philanthropy Initiative at the Raikes Foundation.